 Monday: 2pm-3:30pm (alcohol support); Monday-Sunday: 10:30am-3:30pm (showers, laundry, breakfast & lunch;10.30am-1pm advice); Day centre

 Monday, Wednesday, Friday: 10am-1pm; Monday, Wednesday, Friday: 1:30pm-3pm; For young (16-24) homeless people.
 Free lunch.
 Women-only groups.
 Mental health, life skills & advice, and employment/resettlement support.
 Sex worker project.
 Street outreach.
 Refugee worker.
 7-day drop-in provision.
 First-time visitors should arrive outside the centre at 10.00am to make an appointment with the Advice team.
 Support with referrals into winter night shelters.
 Our day centre is currently open on Mondays, Wednesdays and Fridays between 10:30am and 3.30pm.
-CODES: MH, AH, AD, A, BA, BS, CA, CL, DW, ET, FF, IT, LF, MS, OL, OW
+CODES: MH, AH, AD, A, CC, BS, CA, CL, DW, ET, FF, IT, LF, MS, OL, OW

 Providence Row